-We have assumed that there are only two Kitaev strings meeting at at tetrahedron $\langle0123\rangle$ (we find this is always true for all possible choices $\tilde n_2(g_i,g_j,g_k)$ that belong to the eighth row of \tab{tab:Ogamma}).
+We assume that there are only two Kitaev strings meeting at tetrahedron $\langle0123\rangle$. (this is always true for all possible choices of $\tilde n_2(g_i,g_j,g_k)$ that belong to the eighth row of \tab{tab:Ogamma}.)
 Similarly, one can calculate other choices of $\tilde n_2$, and at last obtain the results listed in \tab{tab:Ogamma}.
-The final results can be summarized to an expression
+The final results can be summarized to the expression

 Combining this $\mathcal O_\gamma$ result with $\mathcal O_c \mathcal O_{c\gamma}$ in \eq{eq:Ocg}, we obtain the obstruction claimed in \eq{eq:O}.